whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Broccoli is an excellent source of vitamin C and K. It also contains moderate amounts of several B vitamins and the [dietary mineral manganese](https://en.wikipedia.org/wiki/Broccoli#Nutrition){:target="_blank"}.
 Because the **flower and stalk parts are higher in starch and sugars** we recommend only offering them in **smaller quantities** to your rabbit.

 Although the leaves are perfectly edible for us humans, broccoli is typically sold with only the flower and stalk parts of the plant.
-For bunnies however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the flowers and stalks.
+For bunnies, however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the flowers and stalks.
 So a good tip would be to **try and find a place that sells the whole plant** so you can offer your rabbit those nice lush broccoli leaves in moderate amounts.

 When doing our research we found a number of [references](http://www.rabbit.org/journal/3-5/calcium.html){:target="_blank"} that mention **higher amounts of calcium in broccoli leaves**.
-However in most cases this will not be a concern as **calcium is an essential part of your rabbit's diet** in addition to the fact that the amount of calcium in broccoli leaves is still relatively moderate.
-Our advice is to **consult with your veterinarian** if in doubt about your rabbits calcium intake.
+However, in most cases, this will not be a concern as **calcium is an essential part of your rabbit's diet** in addition to the fact that the amount of calcium in broccoli leaves is still relatively moderate.
+Our advice is to **consult with your veterinarian** if in doubt about your rabbit's calcium intake.

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
 A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **cannot automatically assume that broccoli is a "gassy" vegetable**.

+_So yes, rabbits can have brocolli just not to much._

 ## A Few Sources
 * [http://www.medirabbit.com/EN/Food/Food_main.htm](http://www.medirabbit.com/EN/Food/Food_main.htm){:target="_blank"}